NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

     the spread on replicas can be thought of as the spread due to this split in addition to any methodological uncertainty
 3. level 2
-    - central pseudodata is shifted by level 1 noise $\eta$
+    - central pseudodata is shifted by level 1 noise η
     - MC noise is added on top of the level 1 shift
     - level 2 is a proxy of a real fit, where the underlying law is known